Pranaw154/Editex/README.md

 1. Adding a more elegant view for the app.
 2. Creating icon for editor.
 3. Adding various commands like cut, copy, paste and many more.
-4. Making the application cross platform (Currently files only run on Windows).
+4. Making the application cross platform (Currently the application runs only on Windows).
 And many more :)